spawnmarvel/powershell-cmd/README.md

 https://www.tutorialspoint.com/powershell/powershell_files_io.htm

 ### Functions
 Note: If you edit a function, clear the session or start a new terminal.
+Path is important also.

 ```ps1